brentgroves/repsys/a_status/articles/virtualization/nutanix_microstack_juju.md

 The following is in markdown format.
 You can view it better at <https://markdownlivepreview.com/> by copying and pasting the contents below.

-## IAAS / Software Defined Infastructure
+## IAAS / Software Defined Infrastructure

-There are many categories of virtualization software.
-There is a least 6 but 3 of which are: Hypervisor, Software Defined Network (SDN), and storage.
-These providers unify these services and provide one api or user interface to manage them.
+There are many categories of virtualization software, at least six, but three of which are Hypervisor, Software-Defined Network (SDN), and storage.
+These providers unify these services and provide one API or user interface to manage them.

 ## Downside

-Each of these software are very configurable and feature rich.
-When you unify them you loose some of the configuration options of each one.
-For example, with Open Virtual Switch, OVS, you can create any SDN you could possibly desire, but when you manage OVS through a higher level API or user interface you are limited to the basic features of OVS.
+Each of these software programs is very configurable and feature-rich.
+When you unify them, you lose the configuration options of each one.
+For example, with Open Virtual Switch (OVS), you can create any SDN you could possibly desire, but when you manage OVS through a higher-level API or user interface, you are limited to its basic features.

 ## **[Nutanix](https://www.nutanix.com/what-we-do#:~:text=Our%20software%2Ddefined%20infrastructure%20brings,secure%2C%20resilient%2C%20and%20adaptive.)**

-A unified platform to run applications and manage data across on-premises datacenters, and public clouds.
+A unified platform to run applications and manage data across on-premises data centers and public clouds.

 Uses: